djaus2/IoTSysInfo/README.md

 # VERSION: 6.2
 * Reboot/Restart now works.
 * Checked Rename and new password.
 Both work.
 * Added DateTime, Display resolution and Display Orientation.
-Display Resolution "woorks" but got to add code to decode it.
+Display Resolution "works" but got to add code to decode it.
-* Added Update but doesn't yet work'
+* Added Update but doesn't yet work.

 # VERSION: 6.1
 * Deployment of Package Installation files is now a separate function.